 Evaluating isotypes must be done with care.
 If a population is from a tissue, it is likely that there are negative cells for any given marker present.
 The unstained control still remains the most important control you bring to the flow core.

-The rule of thumb is to use 2 to 3 μg of primary antibody per 2 to 300,000 cells in a total volume of 100 μl and to keep these ratios consistent between samples and experiments.
+The rule of thumb is to use 1 to 2 μg of primary antibody per 2 to 300,000 cells in a total volume of 100 μl and to keep these ratios consistent between samples and experiments.
+Be cognizant of the relative antigen density of your favorite marker.
+Always put the brightest fluor on the dimest or least expressed cell surface marker.
 Protocol details are as follows.

 - Re-suspend 3 to 500,000 cells in a final volume of 100 μl of 1 percent BSA-PBS.